-Timothy Adès is a rhyming translator who has translated poetry from French and German into poems that follow the rhyming form of the originals.
+Timothy Adès is a rhyming translator poet who has translated poetry from French and German into poems that follow the rhyming form of the originals.
 His publications include:

 - Storysongs/Chantefables:.Agenda Editions, 2014.